Last Update: September 1, 2025

 What is the best small treadmill?

-Our list points out treadmills we have chosen as the best in the named category, but the true best treadmill will be the one that works for you.
+Our list points out the treadmills we have chosen as the best in the small and compact category, but the true best treadmill will be the one that works for you.
 There is no right or wrong when it comes to choosing a treadmill with or without content, walking or running speeds, incline or no incline, etc. Our goal is to share how treadmills performed for us, so you can have a sense of how they might work for you.

 Can you run on a compact treadmill?